-Works on DTT have progressed well with comprehensive assessment of a LFS PPR system made with 2D simulations done with REFMULF code, see Figure 1-(c), complemented with 3D ones, performed with REFMUL3.
+Works on DTT have progressed well with a comprehensive assessment of a LFS PPR system made with 2D simulations done with REFMULF code, see Figure 1-(c), complemented with 3D ones, performed with REFMUL3.
 During the project, the possibility of having a PPR system installed at DTT became tangible with the hypothesis of one or two LOS in the High Field Side (HFS).
 The concept of this tentative HFS system is needed as soon as possible since its deployment includes the installation of the waveguide access embedded in the structure of the vessel.
-This sifted our efforts from the LFS to HFS, in particular to the design of the antennas and its integration in the first wall.
-The space available is at premium and had to be taken consideration.
-Two types of antennas are being proposed, the first for a bistatic system, the second for a monostatic one.
+This shifted our efforts from the LFS to the HFS, in particular to the design of the antennas and their integration in the first wall.
+The space available is at a premium and had to be taken into consideration.
+Two types of antennas are being proposed, the first for a bistatic system, and the second for a monostatic one.

 STATUS OF THE WORK AT MID-TERM (27 SEPTEMBER 2022)

-The status of the EnR Project at its midpoint is very encouraging with the vast majority of tasks either on schedule or completed, many of these with objectives surpassed. nowing tha some of these tasks were not in the initial project proposal but were late additions one can vow for the good progress of the work.
-This can be confirmed in the summary:
+The status of the EnR Project at its midpoint is very encouraging with the vast majority of tasks either on schedule or completed, many of these with objectives surpassed.
+Further knowing that some of these tasks were not in the initial project proposal, but were rather late additions, one can vow for the good progress of the work.
+This can be confirmed in the following task accomplishment summary:

 Development of synthetic diagnostics